OSGConnect/tutorial-R-addlib/README.md

 # Use External Packages in your R Jobs

-This tutorial describes how to create custom R libraries for use in jobs on OSG Connect.
+This tutorial describes how to create custom R libraries for use in jobs on the OSPool.

 # Background

 The material in this tutorial builds upon the
 [Run R Scripts on OSG](https://support.opensciencegrid.org/support/solutions/articles/12000056217-run-r-scripts-on-osg) tutorial.
-If you are not already familiar with how to run R jobs on OSG Connect, please see that tutorial first.
+If you are not already familiar with how to run R jobs on the OSPool, please see that tutorial first.

 # Use custom R libraries on OSG